Author Archives: Alexis Ecoff

 Completing detox is a monumental step toward recovery, but it’s only the beginning.
 At Berkshire Mountain Health in Great Barrington, Massachusetts, we believe that aftercare planning after detox plays a crucial role in achieving lasting sobriety and preventing relapse.
 A strong aftercare strategy bridges the gap between detox and long-term recovery by providing ongoing structure, accountability, and support.

-What Is Aftercare Planning After Detox?
+What Is Aftercare Planning After Detox and Its Importance in Recovery

 At Berkshire Mountain Health, our aftercare plans are designed to meet each individual’s unique needs.
 They may include: